-Two challenges associated with future technological innovation is the regulatory challenge of containing such changes and also the need to test in the field and see whether the interventions work/are safe, how do you suggest we begin to tackle these challenges?
+There are regulatory challenges associated with technological innovation, including the need to test in the field and see whether interventions work and are safe.
+How do you suggest entrepreneurs tackle these challenges?

 It takes nine months to make a baby.
-I consider that trying to accelerate whether technology helps biology or health system faster than the biology or the system allows poses hazards.
+I consider that trying to accelerate technology that helps biology or health system faster than the biology or the system allows poses hazards.

 Regulation has to embrace the kind of evidence technological engineering requires rather than sticking to ways of measuring success using pharmacological or surgical techniques, which is really a different universe.
-The FDA, NICE and other health and safety regulatory bodies, in my view, need massive overhauling if they are to keep pace with exponential change.
-If they don’t, my fear is that people will simply bypass systems in favour of un-scrutinised, personalised medicine.
-Do it right, and we can accelerate efficiency and safety within an industry just like we do with innovation in aviation which is currently much safer and more efficient than healthcare!
+The FDA, NICE and other health and safety regulatory bodies, in my view, need massive overhauling if they’re to keep pace with exponential change.
+If they don’t, my fear is that people will simply bypass systems in favour of unscrutinised, personalised medicine.
+Do it right, and we can accelerate efficiency and safety within an industry, just like we do with innovation in aviation which is currently much safer and more efficient than healthcare!

 Sentrian is focused on improving the healthcare of those suffering with complex chronic illness using machine learning and biosensors.
-Traditionally, those with chronic diseases have been a hard-to-reach group and less interested in engaging with healthcare interventions especially if their health is declining than their ‘worried well’ counterparts.
+Traditionally, those with chronic diseases have been a hard-to-reach group and less interested in engaging with healthcare interventions than their “worried well” counterparts.
 How at Sentrian have you addressed this problem?

 One thing we learned in trials with Sentrian is that those with complex chronic disease, unlike triathletes who love their data, is that the sick do not want to see graphs of their inevitable decline.
-They are worried about people watching them at home, are hassled by reminders, false alarms and phone-calls when they feel okay, and don’t want to burden anyone.
+They’re worried about people watching them at home and are hassled by reminders, false alarms and phone-calls when they feel okay, and don’t want to burden anyone.
 However, explaining to people that their contributions are helping thousands of others like them to live healthier and happier at home, and also helping their loved ones and professional caregivers to make meaningful contact with relevant advice and/or change interventions just when they need it, can change a patient’s view of remote monitoring.
-This is why at Sentrian, we call it Remote Patient ‘Intelligence’, not just ‘Monitoring’.
+This is why at Sentrian, we call it Remote Patient “Intelligence”, not just “Monitoring”.

 If you had one week for the medical school curriculum based on your vision for the future and desire to improve healthcare, what would you put on the syllabus for that week?